-Emma Amos is a great example of how a female, black artist can effect change and become someone in a racist and sexist time.
+Emma Amos is a great example of how a Black woman artist can confront racism and sexism in the art world.
 On May 20th, 2020, Amos left us at the age of 83.
 We want to honor her life and oeuvre by telling you her story, hoping it will inspire many others.

 About her hometown and her childhood Amos stated:

-After she graduated at seventeen, she started studying painting, printmaking, and textile design at Antioch College in Yellow Springs, Ohio.
+After she graduated at 17, Emma Amos started studying painting, printmaking, and textile design at Antioch College in Yellow Springs, Ohio.
 In her fourth year, she went to the Central School of Art in London.
 There she mastered the techniques of printing, etching, and also began painting with oils.

-After her first exhibition at Alexander Gallery in Atlanta, Amos moved to New York in 1960 in order to join more stimulating art scene.
+After her first exhibition at Alexander Gallery in Atlanta, Amos moved to New York in 1960 in order to join a more stimulating art scene.
 However, in the Big Apple, she didn’t find the open-minded, progressive environment she was looking for.
-She couldn’t find a job or exhibit her works because art galleries, studios, and colleges rejected her based on her age, gender, or color.
+She couldn’t find a job or exhibit her works because art galleries, studios, and colleges rejected her based on her age, gender, or the color of her skin.

-But Emma didn’t give up.
+But Amos didn’t give up.
 She found a job as an assistant at the Dalton School, where she finally had the chance to meet artists from the East Hampton art scene.

 Her experience grew as she worked with Letterio Capalai in his printmaking studios and as she joined Robert Blackburn’s Printmaking Workshop.

 Amos wondered why she was the only woman in Spiral at such a young age.
 She later also thought that they had chosen her because, as a young woman, she was not a threat to them.
-At the time, the art scene was dominated by men, no matter their color.
+At the time, the art scene was dominated by men, no matter the color of their skin.

 The Heresies Collective

 However, Amos didn’t join a feminist group or movement until 1982.
-In this year she found out about the Heresies Collective thanks to one of its founding members, the writer Lucy Lippard.
+This year she found out about the Heresies Collective thanks to one of its founding members, the writer and art critic Lucy Lippard.
 The Heresies Collective was established in New York in 1976.
 It was a group of female artists and intellectuals who wanted to share a new perspective on art and politics.

-Previously women had mainly been depicted or represented by men.
-Subsequently the Heresies Collective wanted to let women express and represent themselves, without the obstacles of the institutional art scene.
-One of their main activities was the journal Heresies: A feminist publication on art and politics, which was published for over fifteen years.
+Previously, women were mainly depicted or represented by men.
+Subsequently, the Heresies Collective wanted to let women express and represent themselves, without the obstacles of the institutional art scene.
+One of their main activities was the journal Heresies: A feminist publication on art and politics, which was published for over 15 years.

 Amos was also part of the Guerrilla Girls, an anonymous group of feminist artists.
 They are still active and continue to fight against any kind of discrimination.
-Here is one of their works, you can also see it hanging on the wall in the photo of Emma in her studio above.
+Here is one of their works, you can also see it hanging on the wall in the photo of Amos in her studio (above).

 Emma Amos as a Teacher